bmuschko/cka-crash-course/exercises/13-persistent-volume/dynamic-binding/instructions.md

 In this exercise, you will create a PersistentVolume using dynamic binding and mount it to a Pod.

+> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda scenario ["Creating a PersistentVolume via dynamic binding"](https://learning.oreilly.com/scenarios/cka-prep-creating/9781492099161/).

 1. List all the storage class objects in the `default` namespace.
 2. If you are trying out dynamic binding, then create a new storage class with appropriate settings for your Kubernetes environment.
 Name the storage class object `custom`.
 On Minikube, use the provisioner `k8s.io/minikube-hostpath`.
 Assign the annotation `storageclass.beta.kubernetes.io/is-default-class: "false"` and the label `addonmanager.kubernetes.io/mode: Reconcile`.
 3. Create a PersistentVolumeClaim named `pvc` with the storage class named `custom` if created in the previous step.
 The claim should request 256MB.
 Ensure that the PersistentVolumeClaim is properly bound after its creation.